grimme-lab/xtb_docs/source/gbsa.rst

 +---------------+--------------+

 Larger grids increase the computation time and reduce numerical noise in the energy.
-They may help to converge geometry optimizations with GBSA for large molecules which would otherwise not converge due to numerical noise.
+They may help to converge geometry optimizations with ALPB for large molecules which would otherwise not converge due to numerical noise.

 Reference States
 ================

 The default reference state option is ``bar1M`` which should not be changed for normal production runs.
 In order to compare the solvation free energy with